nlieurance/User-Manual/about.md

 - **Support**: The people in my life, including the ones I work with, can count on my support.

 ## My next role
 I enjoy building things, creating concepts, and formulating strategies.
 In my next role, I'll work closely with designers, engineers, and product managers.
-My title will be one of the following:
+My title could be any of the following:

 - Content designer
+- Knowledge manager
 - Technical writer
 - UX writer